A statistical test for network similarity: Methods

 The K-S distance metric $D$ is also a test statistic.
 In this specific case, it is a test statistic for the two-sample K-S test.
 The hypotheses of this test are listed below. \begin{itemize} \item Null hypothesis ($H_o$) : the two samples are drawn from the same distribution \item Alternative hypothesis ($H_a$) : the two samples are drawn from different distributions \end{itemize} The $p$-values of the K-S test provide an interpretation and validation of the test statistic (distance $D$).
 Concretely, they are the measure of the area under the Kolmogorov distribution's probability density curve beyond the point $D$.
 Ideally, this area represents the probability of obtaining a distance of the same or greater magnitude, under the (null) hypothesis that both samples were drawn from the same distribution.
 Under theoretical circumstances, small $p$-values provide evidence that the maximum vertical distance between the empirical CDFs of two compared graphs is statistically significantly different from zero.

 Unfortunately, the K-S test requires that both the observations within each distribution and the distributions being compared themselves be independent and identically distributed (iid).
-While the p-values in our test do behave exactly as expected, they cannot be relied on for their statistical accuracy.
+While the $p$-values in our test do behave exactly as expected, they cannot be relied on for their statistical accuracy.
 For this reason, we focus our attention on the K-S distances themselves.
 After all, even with moderately sized graphs like the one in our experiments (e.g., $N = 5,000 \Rightarrow \sim 5,000^2$ distances), the sizes of our samples are extremely large.
 Argubaly, these extremely large samples make our distances very reliable metrics of the (dis)similarity between the distributions being compared.
+For this reason, under our simplified test, we consider two graph to be dissimilar, when the K-S distance is greater than zero, without regard for the significance of this figure.